 Whelping puppies or kittens can be very stressful for both human parents and the dam or queen.
 But, we are here for you!
 It is always better to be prepared before the babies start arriving.
-Signs of labor usually start about 24 hours to the actual delivery.
-Things that you may see at home are decreased appetite, nesting or digging around like she is trying to “arrange” things, vaginal discharge and/or milk production.
-Usually the mother’s temperature will drop between 97-98F (normal is 101.0-102.5F).
+Signs of labor usually start about 6-24 hours prior to the actual delivery.
+Things that you may see at home are decreased appetite, pacing, nesting or digging around like she is trying to “arrange” things, vaginal discharge, and/or milk production.
+Usually the mother’s temperature will drop and stay between 97-98ºF (normal is 101.0-102.5ºF).
 Getting in a routine of checking her rectal temperature (in dogs) twice a day starting 2-3 days before predicted due date may help you in estimating her parturition.

-Many owners of Bulldogs, French Bulldogs and other bully breeds prefer to have cesareans.
+Many owners of Bulldogs, French Bulldogs, and other bully breeds prefer to have Cesareans.
 Our doctors have a lot of knowledge in these breeds and daily, sometimes twice daily ultrasounds are recommended.
-We will NOT take puppies early; hours matter in their development and premature puppies rarely survive.
-We will wait for the dam to give us solid signs that she is in the early stages of labor before puppies are taken.
+We will not take puppies early; hours matter in their development and premature puppies rarely survive.
+We will wait for the dam to give us solid signs that she is in the early stages of labor before puppies are taken and sometimes this may even mean waiting until she is having contractions.
 This is an instance where having vaginal smears can also help in determining when to go to surgery.
-Things that we look for on these daily ultrasounds leading up to delivery include, decreased heart rates ( indicate stress) of puppies, puppies that aren’t moving as much (indicating that the uterus is tightening) and development of key organs including kidneys and small intestines that develop and become functioning in the last days.
+Things that we look for on these daily ultrasounds leading up to delivery include decreased heart rates of the puppies indicating stress from uterine contractions, puppies that aren’t moving as much also due to the uterine contractions, and development of key organs including kidneys and small intestines that develop and become functioning in the last days.
 Combined with the clues that you observe at home and what we see on the ultrasound, cesareans will be done accordingly.
 Unfortunately, this may require a trip to the Tyler Animal Emergency Clinic if it is not during regular business hours.